Supply chain disruptions have left more products out of stock than ever. But brands found a way to cope with stockouts: selling on backorder.

 Likewise, Maude rethinks the traditional "Out of stock" tag.
 Instead of pointing out the negative (that this product is currently unavailable), it provides the positive (this product will be available on this date).

 As a result, their customers haven't stopped buying when traditionally, indicated by an "Out of stock" or "Waitlist" label, there wouldn't have been anything available to purchase.

-Part of that is because the days of accurately forecasting based on demand alone to avoid empty stock shelves are rapidly disappearing.
+Part of that is because the days of relying solely on ecommerce demand forecasting to avoid stockouts are rapidly disappearing.

 Imagine a world where you never had to markdown and take a hit on margins to shift deadstock.
 Or one where your cash conversion cycle wasn't beholden to an extensive inventory, and instead that cash remained with you until after you had already sold the product on backorder?